samanfrm/ADRtarget/README.md

 The latter file should exactly match Supplementary Information Table 7, our final output of significant target-ADR predictions.

 ### Expected run time for demo on a "normal" desktop computer
-OpenFDA query: with our API-key (provided in scripts) for OpenFDA: up to 2 hours.
+OpenFDA query: with API-key (see details above) for OpenFDA: up to 2 hours.
 Without API-key the query speed is capped and takes longer.
 Random Forest training and cross validation: between 1 hour to 24 hours (depending on SOC and HLGT with 1 core, i.e. no parallel computing)
 Target-ADR associations: less than 1h